some-ip-com/open-someip-spec/src/someip-tp.rst

     :status: valid
     :collapse: True

-The receiver shall support reassembly of segments that are received in ascending and descending order.
+The receiver shall support reassembly of segments that are received in ascending order.

-.. feat_req:: 🎯
+.. feat_req:: ⓘ
-    :id: feat_req_someip_790
+    :id: feat_req_someiptp_820
-    :reqtype: Requirement
+    :reqtype: Information
     :security: NO
     :safety: QM
     :satisfies:
     :status: valid
     :collapse: True

+The receiver should support reassembly of segments that are received in descending order.

+.. feat_req:: ⓘ
+    :id: feat_req_someiptp_790
+    :reqtype: Information
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

 The receiver should use limited resources to support reassembly of reordered segments of a single original message.
-At least a reorder distance of 3 shall be supported (i.e. segments are allowed up to 3 positions away from their correct place in sequence).
+A reorder distance of 3 should be supported (i.e. segments are allowed up to 3 positions away from their correct place in sequence).

 Note: This could mean for example that the receiver can only desegment if segments are in order but it stores the last 4 segments and sorts them before trying to deserialize.
 Or it could mean that all segments are written into a buffer and 4 meta data structures (e.g. start and length) to store which data of the buffer is valid are present.
+Thus, limiting the memory requirements for the meta data.

 .. feat_req:: 🎯
-    :id: feat_req_someip_796
+    :id: feat_req_someiptp_796
     :reqtype: Requirement
     :security: NO
     :safety: QM